 Prohibit the use of public inheritance for “has-a” relationships.
 Use composition instead for “has-a”-relationships.

 Delegate assigning and moving of the parent’s data components by calling the corresponding operation of the parent type.
 You must delegate in particular when the parent has data components not visible to methods of the subclass.
 Alternatively, prohibit assignment and motion for classes intended to be base types. (clarify – this has 2 possible meanings)

+Avoid the creation of base classes that are both virtual and non-virtual in the same hierarchy.

 6.42 Violations of the Liskov Substitution Principle or the Contract Model [BLP]

+6.42.1 Applicability to language

-This subclause requires a complete rewrite to have it reflect C++ issues.This vulnerability applies to C++ .
+This vulnerability applies to C++ .
 It can be mitigated by a style of programming that uses wrapper functions to check preconditions, calls a virtual function to perform the required functionality and subsequently checks the postconditions before returning.
 An example is provided below.

 class Base { private: virtual int function_to_override( int x ) = 0; // ... public: int interface_to_overridden_function( int x ) { check_preconditions( x ); const auto saved = data_saved_for_postcondition( x ); auto result = function_to_override( x ); check_postconditions( x, saved, result ); return result; } // ... };